|

 Penang.
 Unknown to her, the land was transferred to a company, Adorna

-victim of somebody’s deceit, Boonsom went to court to challenge the validity
+a victim of somebody’s deceit, Boonsom went to court to challenge the

-not determine whether the signature on the instrument of transfer was a
+could not determine whether the signature on the instrument of transfer

-forgery or not.
-It demanded a higher standard of proof of forgery from
+was a forgery or not.
+It demanded a higher standard of proof of forgery

 The High Court accordingly held that Adorna Properties had acquired an